 “Our findings indicate that stress in the classroom environment affects children’s likelihood of exhibiting learning problems (difficulties with attentiveness, task persistence, and flexibility), externalizing problems (frequency with which the child argues, fights, disturbs ongoing activities, and acts impulsively), problems interacting with peers (difficulties in forming friendships, dealing with other children, expressing feelings, and showing sensitivity, or internalizing problems (presence of anxiety, loneliness, low self-esteem, and sadness in the child).
 These findings suggest that stress – in the form of negative classroom conditions – negatively affects the way children pay attention in class, stay on task, and are able to move from one activity to another.”

-In our school, we achieve that freedom by combining play with learning, and by making sure our kids have exposure to free time.
-We fight against the very misguided need to structure every single minute of the child’s day, because it can create a very tough situation for a kindergartner when their parents and teachers are scheduling their every waking moment.
+In our school, we achieve that freedom by combining learning with play, and by making sure our kids have exposure to free time.
+We fight against the misguided compulsion to structure every minute of the child’s day.
+It can create a very stressful situation for a kindergartner, when their teachers and parents are scheduling their every waking moment.
 Even during our after-school program, where the kids are mostly working on homework, there’s a relaxed sense of freedom, and the children love being there.

 Children Can Be Happy and Successful in School

-If it’s a difficult situation, where they aren’t feeling well, or somebody needs to call a parent, they’ll come in and have absolute trust in me.
+If it’s a difficult situation, where they aren’t feeling well, or somebody needs to call a parent, they’ll come in and have absolute trust.
 And this is true of every adult in the school, including all of the classroom teachers and PE teachers and music teachers and math tutors – because there is a family atmosphere that’s very consistent and that we cultivate very consciously every day.

 It happens in every situation – in class, on the playground, and in extracurricular activities such as music and the theater program.

 Theater Magic – An Extraordinary Experience of Learning and Growth